-Connect the valve outlet to a bleed line which slopes back to the wet well or sump.
-The bleed line must be the same size as the outlet opening or larger, depending on which Air Release Valve is being used.
+The valve outlet is located at the opposite end of the valve, and is also equipped with standard 1 inch NPT pipe threads.
+The outlet should be connected to a bleed line which slopes back to the wet well or sump.
+The bleed line must be the same size as the inlet piping, or larger.
 If piping is used for the bleed line, avoid the use of elbows whenever possible.

-For multiple pump installations, it is recommended that each Air Release Valve be fitted with an independent bleeder line directed back to the wet well.
-If multiple Air Release Valves are installed in a system, do not direct bleeder lines to a common manifold pipe.
+It is recommended that each Air Release Valve be fitted with an independent bleeder line directed back to the wet well.
+However, if multiple Air Release Valves are installed in a system, the bleeder lines may be directed to a common manifold pipe.
 Contact your Gorman-Rupp distributor or the Gorman-Rupp Company for information about installation of an Automatic Air Release Valve for your specific application.